colomafarre/colomafarre.github.io/about.md

 <a href="/img/ourstory/DSCF7021.JPG"> <img border="0" alt="Caption goes here" src = "/img/ourstory/DSCF7021.JPG" width = "200"></a>

 We are currently in Barcelona, after spending 6 months in Mozambique, where Joe was doing research on malaria economics.
-Moving to the Netherlands soon.
+Moving to Amsterdam soon.